wllgrnt/cookiecutter-pypackage-minimal/README.md

 Run `pytest` from the repo root.

 ### Docs
+After installing the package, run `mkdocs serve` from the repo root.
+Docs will be served at localhost:8000.

 ### CLI
 Whatever you decide to call your package, an executable with that name will be added to your PATH, which runs `cli.py:main()`.
 This can be configured using Click.